dbhardman/Lorex_doorbell/custom_components/lorex/README.md

 Also copied and modifed from https://github.com/rroller/dahua Thanks to @rroller

-Provides for a camera and binary sensors for Motion, Smart Human motion and door bell presses
+Provides for a camera.
+Binary sensors for Motion, and Smart Human motion

-Has counters for all of the sensors above and provides services for re-setting the counters

-Does not yet have the ability to send commands to the doorbell for turning motion/light on and off cannot access recodings from the device but camera can record to Home Assistant
+A hass event fot door bell button presses.

+There are two services, Enable and Disable which can be used for either the motion or smart motion.
+This does not disable the Home Assistant entity but stops it from recieving messages from the doorbell.

+The camera is derived from generic camrea nad has all the capbilities of the generic.